Experiential Learning Requirement

 - Activities must be university sponsored or affiliated;

 - The advisor and department chair will ensure activities are of sufficient duration, intensity, and rigor to demonstrate successful application of learned principles appropriate to the expectations of the degree program.

 - The supervisor of the activity (which may or may not be the academic advisor) will complete the Experiential Learning Assessment form provided by the department; the student will need to rate at least acceptable on the assessment.

-- The student submits this assessment form to his/her academic advisor and the department chair.
+- The student submits this assessment form to their academic advisor and the department chair.